angavrilov/angavrilov-rigs/README.md

 **Example file:** [demo-extra-heel.blend](https://www.dropbox.com/s/ll6ckj24yav6eyn/demo-extra-heel.blend?dl=0) demonstrates using this rig to implement a switch between low and high heel shoes via a property on the root bone.

-### Spline IK Tentacle (`limbs.spline_tentacle`)

-This rig type implements a tentacle with an IK system using the Spline IK constraint.
-The controls define control points of a Bezier curve, and the bone chain follows the curve.

-The curve control points are sorted into three groups: start, middle and end.
-The middle controls are always visible and active, while the other two types can be shown and hidden dynamically using properties; when enabled they appear next to the corresponding permanent start/end control and can be moved from there.

-* **Extra Start Controls** specifies the number of optional start controls to generate.
-* **Middle Controls** specifies the number of middle controls to generate.
-* **Extra End Controls** specifies the number of optional end controls to generate.
-* Curve Fit Mode:
-  + **Stretch To Fit** stretches the whole bone chain to fit the length of the curve defined by the controls.
-  + **Direct Tip Control** turns the last bone of the chain into the end control, allowing direct control over that bone, while the middle bones stretch to follow the curve and cover the gap.
-This is similar to how regular IK works for limbs.
-  + **Manual Squash & Stretch** allows full manual control over the chain scaling, while the chain covers as much of the curve as it can given its current length.
-* **Radius Scaling** allows scaling the controls to control the thickness of the chain through the curve.
-* **Maximum Radius** specifies the maximum scale allowed by the *Radius Scaling* feature.
-* **FK Controls** generates an FK control chain and IK-FK snapping.

-**Runtime Options:**

-* **Start Controls** changes the number of visible optional start controls.
-* **End Controls** changes the number of visible optional end controls.
-* **End Twist Fix** (Direct Tip Control only)
-  For technical reasons, the rig can only determine the chain twist from the tip control within the -180..180 degrees range.
-Exceeding that flips the twist direction.
-  This option allows working around the limitation by dialing in a rough estimate of twist in full rotations, and letting the rig auto-correct to the precise value within the 180 degrees range from the estimate.

 ## Spine Rigs

 ### BlenRig-like Spine (`spines.blenrig_spine`)